Unique accommodation: Best 50 places to stay around the world

 Dordogne tree house, France

-France’s Dordogne is a delicious part of France to visit both for the natural beauty and for the number of French products that can be enjoyed there.
-As if all that isn’t reason enough to go, you can also stay in some of the most unique accommodation in France.
+France’s Dordogne is a delicious part of France to visit, both for the natural beauty and for the number of French products that can be enjoyed there.
+As if all that isn’t reason enough to go, you can also stay in some of the most unique accommodations in France.

 Stay in a treehouse in Dordogne

-Châteaux dans les Arbes are tree houses that are uniquely built to look like the real castles that dot the cliff tops along the Dordogne River.
+Châteaux dans les Arbes are tree houses built to look like real castles that dot the cliff tops along the Dordogne River.

 You’ll want for nothing in these luxury treehouses, complete with private jacuzzis on the deck of each treehouse.
 Homage is paid to the mouth-watering seasonal products of the Dordogne, with meals prepared by a local restaurant and catered right in your treehouse.